esheldon/fitsio/README.md

 - TDIM information is used to return array columns in the correct shape.
 - Write and read string table columns, including array columns of arbitrary shape.
-- Read and write complex, unsigned integer signed bytes types.
+- Read and write complex, bool (logical), unsigned integer, signed bytes types.
 - Write checksums into the header and verify them.
 - Insert new columns into tables in-place.
 - Iterate over rows in a table.
 Data are buffered for efficiency.